anthonyjsargeant/ubiquitous-system/README.md

-# ubiquitous-system
+# Payday
-A piece of code that needs refactoring.
+A piece of code that returns when payday is.